-Our journey to excellence never ends - we always aim higher for our customers and partners.
+Our journey to excellence never ends - we always aim partners.
 We take action with success in mind and focus on results, constantly finding new ways to innovate and improve, and we rigorously measure our progress.
 When customers choose our company, they're choosing an industry leader who will work tirelessly to achieve excellence in quality, safety and efficiency - for the better health of our customers and the entire health care industry.